NFL picks, predictions, best bets today: This Week 18 parlay returns around 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 18 NFL 25-1 football parlay

 The NFL playoff picture will finalize after the NFL Week 18 schedule.
-The top seeds in both the AFC and NFC are still at stake, as is who is going to take the NFC South and AFC North title and the playoff spot that comes with it.
-The winner of the Seattle vs. San Francisco game will get the top seed in the NFC, while Denver is one win away from being the top seed in the AFC.
-If the Broncos falter against the Los Angeles Chargers, New England can take top honors with a win over Miami.
+The top seed in the AFC is still at stake, as is who is going to take the AFC North title and the playoff spot that comes with it.
+Denver is one win away from being the top seed in the AFC, but if the Broncos falter against the Los Angeles Chargers, New England can take top honors with a win over Miami.

 Before locking in any Week 18 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.